DPI-WE/rails-organizing-js-code/content.md

 ```

 ### Example 3: Stimulus.js
-Instead of directly attaching event handlers in your HTML (like `onclick` attributes) or globally exposing functions (like how we attached the function to the window during the `DOMContentLoaded` event), Stimulus allows you to declare how HTML elements should interact with JavaScript more declaratively via html attributes and controller objects.
+Instead of directly attaching event handlers in your HTML (like `onclick` attributes) or globally exposing functions (like how we attached the function to the window during the `DOMContentLoaded` event), [Stimulus.js](https://stimulus.hotwired.dev/) enhances HTML by connecting elements to JavaScript objects via data attributes, making the code more organized and maintainable.
 Let's refactor our toggle visibility functionality using [Stimulus.js](https://stimulus.hotwired.dev/).

 #### Step 1: Setting Up Stimulus

 Run the command to install Stimulus.